cem8301/to-see-the-world/README.md

 STRAVA_CLIENT_ID =
 STRAVA_CLIENT_SECRET =
 ```
-Here is the empty file. **Add the Client ID and Client Token** strings from thd **Get your own Strava API token** section into the file.
+Here is the empty file. **Add the Client ID and Client Token** strings from the **Get your own Strava API token** section into the file.
 ![Alt text](docs/setup/setup4.jpg)

 Once your environment is setup, you are ready to run!